ravaioli/solarpunk-mandala/framework/core-model/02-epistemic-architecture-tesseract.md

 ### Conceptual Mapping

-1. **Intrapersonal ↔ Cell Ø**: The "seed" of consciousness is the bounded alter observing its own interiority.
+1. **Intrapersonal ↔ Cell ॐ**: The "seed" of consciousness is the bounded alter observing its own interiority.

 2. **Bodily-Kinesthetic ↔ Cell 1**: Movement intelligence is how individual alters navigate their internal dynamic space.